jglynn/cosmwasm-ci/README.md

 Rust is commonly used for writing Smart Contracts.
 [WHY?](https://use.ink/why-rust-for-smart-contracts/)

-The follow project explores CI pipeline support for Rust projects that use [CosmWasm](https://github.com/CosmWasm/cosmwasm#cosmwasm) and  compile to Web Assembly (wasm).
+The follow project explores CI pipeline support for Rust projects.

+Specifically, Rust projects that use [CosmWasm](https://github.com/CosmWasm/cosmwasm#cosmwasm) and compile to Web Assembly (wasm).

+Credit: this project uses an existing contract from https://github.com/InterWasm/cw-contracts

 ## Pipeline Phases

 ### Caching

-Much of the tooling, crates, registry indexing, and build outputs can be cached to save significant time on builds.
+Much of the tooling, crates, registry indexing, and build output can be cached to save significant time on builds.

 The following is recommended by the [GitHub Cache Action](https://github.com/actions/cache/tree/main#cache-action) for Rust/Cargo projects.